-For direct access to UPACS, users must read and agree to the Terms and Conditions of Use and Rules of Behavior for a User.
+For both direct access and Intranet access to UPACS, users must read and agree to the FHWA Privacy Act Notice.
 A warning message that discusses the penalties of unauthorized access appears before logging on.
-UPACS has a link to the FHWA Privacy Policy for UPACS and Interfaced Applications that contains all the protection and advisories required by the Privacy Act of 1974.
-The Privacy Policy describes FHWA and UPACS information practices related to the online collection and the use of PII.
+The UPACS website has a link to the DOT Privacy Policy that contains all the protection and advisories required by the E-Government Act of 2002.
+The Privacy Policy describes DOT information practices related to the online collection and the use of PII.